Regret Bounds for Gaussian-Process Optimization in Large Domains: Introduction

 More closely related to our work, a number of authors have considered Gaussian priors. \citet{bull_2011} for instance provides asymptotic convergence rates for the EI strategy with Gaussian-process priors on the unknown function.

 \citet{gpucb} propose a UCB algorithm for the Gaussian-process setting.
 The authors give finite-time bounds on the cumulative regret.
 However, these bounds are intended for a different setting than the one we consider here: 1) They allow for noisy observations and 2) they are only meaningful if we are allowed to make a sufficient number of evaluations to attain low uncertainty over the entire GP.
-The reason for the second point is that these bounds depend on a term called the information gain $\gamma_T$, which represents the maximum information that can be acquired about the GP with $T$ evaluations.
-As long as the GP still has large uncertainty in some areas, each additional evaluation adds a substantial amount of information (there is no saturation) and $\gamma_T$ will essentially grow linearly in $T$.
-Since the regret bound is of the form $\sqrt{T\gamma_T}$, this leads to linear growth in $T$.
-This implies that the bound on the simple regret (which is derived from the bound on the cumulative regret) does not decrease at all.
-Hence, these bounds are vacuous in the setting we consider here.
+Please see \ref{sec:gpucb} for more details on the second point.

 \citet{Russo2014-pj} use a similar analysis to derive bounds for Thompson sampling, which are therefore subject to similar limitations.
 In contrast, the bounds in \citet{Russo2016-xz} do not depend on the entropy of the entire GP, but rather on the entropy of the optimal action.
 However, our goal here is to derive bounds that are meaningful even when the optimal action cannot be found, i.e. its entropy remains large.